-Major Trends in Philosophy 3(3,0) This is a study of some major topics in philosophy.
+PHIL 301 Major Trends in Philosophy 3(3,0) This is a study of some major topics in philosophy.
 The course emphasizes theory of knowledge, theory of mind, determinism and free will, and morality and ethical values.
-Along with some assigned readings, students will watch movies, the analysis of which will help them comprehend the content of the course better.
-Co-requisite : ENGL 210. theory of mind, determinism and free will, and morality some assigned readings, students will watch movies, the authority moral claims have over us.
+Along with some assigned readings, students will watch movies, the analysis of which will help the will help them comprehend the content of the course better.
+Co-requisite : ENGL 210.

+PHIL 303 Introduction to Ethics 3(3,0) People often wonder about what makes good ways to live and righ t ways to act.
+They also speculate about what is the best way of life, what action is right, and what sort of authority moral claims have over us.
 The course introduces students to the major moral theories and thinkers that address these types of questions.
+Co-rec uisite: ENGL 210.

+PHIL 307 Business Ethics This course is an introduction to contemporary philosophical thinking on ethical issues in business.
+Students will be exposed to important ethical issues they might face; asked to give sound ethical judgment to problems they might face in their line of work; helped become armed with a set of codes that will prepare them to confront and resolve ethical dilemmas they might encounter at work; and enabled to apply the techniques for analyzing and resolving ethical problems when they arise.
 Co-requisite: ENGL 210.

-PHIL 303 Introduction to Ethics 3(3,0) People often wonder about what makes good ways to live and righ t ways to act.
-They also speculate about what is the best way of life, what action is right nt, and what sort of

-PHIL 307 Business Ethics 3(3,0) This course is an introduction to contemporary philosophical thinkin g on ethical issues in business. in business.
-Students will be exposed to important ethical issues they might face; asked to give sour to give sound ethical judgment to problems they might face in their line of work; helped become arr become armed with a set of codes that will prepare them to confront and resolve ethical dilemmas t dilemmas they might encounter at work; and enabled to apply the techniques for analyzing a nd resolving ethical problems when they arise.
-Co-requ isite: ENGL 210.

-PHIL 310Philosophers of Peace3(3,0)This course introduces students to peace building and conflict prevention through the examination of the main theories on peace and security.
+PHIL 310 Philosophers of Peace 3(3,0) This course introduces students to peace building and conflict prevention through the examination of the main theories on peace and security.
 It examines ideas of Thucydides, Aristotle, Erasmus Grotius, Kant, Gandhi and other thinkers for whole peace was a high value.
-It develops students' critical skills and understanding necessary to translate their academic learning to specific practical situations, such those posed by peace building either with the UN, governments, or NGOs.
-It helps to understand the complex and interconnected challenges to peace and provides knowledge to meet these challenges.
+It develops students' critical skills a and understanding necessary to translate their academic learning to specific practic al situations, such those posed by peace building either with the UN, governments, o understand the complex and interconnected challenges to pe ace and provides knowledge to meet these challenges.
 Co-requisite: ENGL 210.

-PHIL 480 Special Topics in Philosophy 3(3,0) This course provides an in-depth look into selected issues related to philosophy and philosophic al thinking.
-Through readings, research, discussion a nd guest lecturers current issu es related to philosophy and philosophical thinking are th oroughly explored.
-Prerequisit e: Consent of the instructor. -
+PHIL 480 Special Topics in Philosophy 3(3,0) This course provides an in-depth look into selected issues related to philosophy and philosophical thinking.
+Through readings, research, discussion, a and guest lectures current issues related to philosophy and philosophical thinking are thoroughly explored.
+Prerequisite: Consent of the instructor.

-THEA 301 Introduction to Theatre 3(3,0) This course will allow students to experience the process of r naking theater.
-Its outcome is a theatrical production where students are involved in d ifferent roles: script writers, acto rs, and/ or production crew, such as house manage rs, designers, and operators.
-T he work is conducted under the supervision of the cou urse instructor.
-Corequisite: E NGL 210.
+THEA 301Introduction to Theatre3(3,0)This course will allow students to experience the process of making theater.
+Its outcome is a theatrical production where students are involved in different roles: script writers, actors, and/ or production crew, such as house managers, designers, and operators.
+The work is conducted under the supervision of the course instructor.
+Corequisite: ENGL 210.